semgrep/semgrep-docs/docs/usage-limits.md

 :::caution important dates
 * The Semgrep Community tier will be replaced with Team tier on May 23, 2023.
+* The new usage limits come into effect on July 31, 2023.
 :::

 ### What is changing about Semgrep tiers?